-ModivCare team members' primary employment obligation is to the Company.
+Modivcare team members' primary employment obligation is to the Company.
 Outside employment (e.g., second jobs) or business activities (e.g., maintaining personal businesses, serving on external boards of directors) are prohibited if they cause an actual or perceived conflict with the Company, our clients, or statutory or regulatory requirements.
-Any employment or business activity with ModivCare's clients, competitors, or subcontractors, including transportation providers, is considered a conflict of interest.
-ModivCare team members may not use the Company's time, name, property, or the services of fellow team members for any outside activities unless authorized by Company policy.
+Any employment or business activity with Modivcare's clients, patients, competitors, contractors or subcontractors is considered a conflict of interest.
+Modivcare team members may not use the Company's time, name, property, or the services of fellow team members for any outside activities unless authorized by Company policy.